 As mentioned above, every major hormone that begins to decline can be treated with hormone replacement therapy.
 Hormones are created by endocrine glands and each hormone has many significant functions for both men and women including digestion, sexual reproduction, repair, growth, homeostasis and more.
 Declines in hormones can cause several different symptoms that involve these functions and other functions.

 Women can benefit from compounded medications in many ways.
 Commercial medications simply do not take into account individual differences from one woman to another, and they fall short in being able to effectively treat a huge range of conditions.
-This “treatment gap” is where compounding medications have begun to serve an important role for women’s health.
-For illnesses that cannot be treated effectively with standard medications, compounding medications may be more effective because they are individualized for each patient.
+This “treatment gap” is where compounding medications have begun to serve an important role in women’s health.
+For illnesses that cannot be treated effectively with standard medications, compounding medications may be more effective because they are individualised for each patient.
 For instance, one particular delivery method such as a topical hormone cream may be far more effective than the commercial variation of that treatment, and so a compounded version of that treatment may be preferable instead of the standard version.

 Physicians get to pick several different delivery options and they get to carefully monitor and control every single ingredient that goes into a compounded medication.
 That is incredibly important for many conditions that are affected by the potency and the ingredients of the medication.
-Many female patients have different difficulties with commercial medications such as allergies, the inability to use the standard method of administration, or other requirements for their medications that compounding pharmacies can help them with.
+Many female patients have different difficulties with commercial medications such as allergies, the inability to use the standard method of administration or other requirements for their medications that compounding pharmacies can help them with.
 The wide range of different delivery methods including gels, capsules, lozenges, suppositories, lotions, creams, troches and other delivery methods can be controlled at a compounding pharmacy, and this is beneficial when one method of delivery has been proven to be more effective than another for a women’s health treatment.
 Click here for more information about our compounding pharmacy and how it can be used to treat women’s health conditions.